gitlabhq/gitlabhq/doc/workflow/notifications.md

 - When a new user is created (via signup or an admin creating them), they receive a welcome notification.
 (If a new user is created in GitLab via LDAP, a notification is _not_ sent.)
 - When a user adds a new email address to their account, they receive a confirmation email.
-- When a user adds a new SSH Key to their account, they receive a notification.
+- When a user adds a new SSH key to their account, they receive a notification.

 ## Event scopes